Robert Bruce Smith IV: Historical presentations

-Smith was a renowned historian about all aspects of Mississippi history, specializing in the life of William Faulkner and William Faulkner's grandfather, Col. William Clark Falkner.
-His ability to lecture extemporaneously upon any topic related to Mississippi social life and family backgrounds is engaging to all historical societies and museums.
+Smith was an historian about aspects of Mississippi history, specializing in the life of William Faulkner and William Faulkner's grandfather, Col. William Clark Falkner.
+His ability to lecture extemporaneously upon topics related to Mississippi social life and family backgrounds is engaging to historical societies and museums.

 Smith presented two history programs on William Johnson (the Barber of Natchez) on February 13, 2010, at the Natchez Trace Parkway Visitor Center near Tupelo, with a program entitled "William Johnson: Witness to a Vanished Natchez World."
 He presented readings directly from the diary of William Johnson.
 Smith focused on Johnson by examining his life as a free black barber and diarist who, while living in Natchez, Mississippi, during the antebellum period, became a successful business man.
 William Johnson was a free man of color (although born a slave) in a town cosmopolitan enough to admire his business ability and integrity, but unable to grant him full citizenship or social equality.
 As a result, Johnson made the best of the half-world in between, unburdening himself in page after page of priceless Old South observations while graciously passing his days with family, servants, and his trusty violin, living in a comfortable Natchez townhouse.
 The talks by Smith combined authentic images from the 1800s, with Johnson's own lively words, to revive the very human side of life in this famous African-American's vanished Natchez life.